pcabreracamara/QTrigdoppler/README.md

 amsatnames is just an auxiliary file son NORAD_ID satellites identifiers could be correlated with common satellites names used in doppler.sf file.
 Three columns per each satellite will list NORAD_ID identifier and common satellite name.

+    2) Hamlib default configuration can be modified in it's section:

+        [hamlib]
+        address = localhost
+        port = 4532

+    3) User defined RX and TX offsets values per satellite can de defined in the [offset_profiles] section.
+Format is the following:
+        - Label "satoffset" followed by incremental number, per each profile: satoffset1, satoffset2, satoffset3, etc.
+        - Satellite name, as found in doppler.sqf file, followed by ":"
+        - RX offset (Hertz) and TX offset, separated by comma ","

+        Exmaple: satoffset1 = IO-117:-750,-750

 ## Field Tests:

 |     Radio     |   Satellite   |     Tester    |     Date    |